creationix/howtonode.org/articles/what-is-this.markdown

 > In computer science, a closure is a first-class function with free variables that are bound in the lexical environment.
 Such a function is said to be "closed over" its free variables.
 A closure is defined within the scope of its free variables, and the extent of those variables is at least as long as the lifetime of the closure itself.

-So what does all that mean, how about an example:
+So what does all that mean?
+Here's an example:

     var name = "outer";
     function one() {